 The word "Word" in John chpt.
 1, according to the original Greek translation from the Strong’s Concordance (#3056) means:

 Chist is the LIVING WORD ... the ALIVE (or Rhema) WORD!

 This teaching should help each of us understand just how important it is to read the Word of God (the Bible), as the Word reveals to us "Jesus".
 Do we really want to know Him?
 Do we really desire to know His heartbeat?
 Because He was in the beginning, with God, and was (and is) the Word made flesh, then to fulfill that desire within us (to know Him) means we must read what's written on the pages of His word (the Bible).

 You shall know the truth, and the truth shall make you free (John 8:32 KJV).

 He is the truth.
 Let's allow the Logos word to become Rhema word (or revelation knowledge) to us, as we sit at His feet, feasting on His word.
 He desires to make Himself known to us.

-Assignment for next week: read Psalm 119 this week.. take notice, especially of the verse, or verses that mean the most to you.
-Allow the Holy Spirit to reveal to you the importance of Gods word, through this Psalm.
-Pray the Holy Spirit give you understanding.
+Assignment for next week: read Psalm 119 this week.
+Take notice, especially of the verse, or verses, that mean the most to you.
+Allow the Holy Spirit to reveal to you the importance of God’s word, through Psalm 119.
+Pray the Holy Spirit give you Wisdom and Understanding.